-The Fund pays the Fund Manager a management fee calculated at an annual rate of [xxx] (2023: 1.75%) per annum plus applicable taxes calculated on the total net assets value on daily basis.
-The fee is intended to compensate the Fund Manager for administration and management of the Fund.
+The Fund pays the Fund Manager a management fee calculated at an annual rate of 1.75% (2023: 1.75%) per annum plus applicable taxes calculated on the total net assets value on daily basis and paid on a monthly basis.
+The fee is intended to compensate the Fund Manager for the management and administration of the Fund.

-Subscription fee up to 3% of the invested amount is adjusted by deduction from the gross subscription, hence, it does not affect or reflect in the financial statements of the Fund.
+Subscription fee up to 3 percent of the invested amount is adjusted by deduction from the gross subscription, hence, it does not impact or reflect in the financial statements of the Fund.